Skip to content

 This lesson is safe for students, parents, and general viewers.

-Good mirrors don’t eliminate blind spots, but they shrink them and give you earlier warning of fast-approaching traffic.
+Good mirrors do not eliminate blind spots, but they do shrink them and give you earlier warning when fast-moving traffic enters the scene.
+Think of them as your short-range sensor array: not magical, not omniscient, but very helpful when properly calibrated.

 Factoid